Billy4C/run-buddy/README.md

 https://billy4c.github.io/run-buddy/

 ## Contribution
-Made with ❤️ by Derek Brimhall
+Made with ❤️ by Derek Brimhall and Billy in 4C

 ### &copy;  2019 Run Buddy, Inc